yushk/cannon-es/readme.md

 - The `Cylinder` is now oriented on the Y axis. [#30](https://github.com/pmndrs/cannon-es/pull/30)
 - The `type` property of the `Cylinder` is now equal to `Shape.types.CYLINDER`. [#59](https://github.com/pmndrs/cannon-es/pull/59)
 - `Body.applyImpulse()` and `Body.applyForce()` are now relative to the center of the body instead of the center of the world [86b0444](https://github.com/schteppe/cannon.js/commit/86b0444c93356aeaa25dd1af795fa162574c6f4b)
+- Sleeping bodies now wake up if a force or an impulse is applied to them [#61](https://github.com/pmndrs/cannon-es/pull/61)
 - Added a property `World.hasActiveBodies: boolean` which will be false when all physics bodies are sleeping.
 This allows for invalidating frames when physics aren't active for increased performance.
 - Deprecated properties and methods have been removed.
 - The [original cannon.js debugger](https://github.com/schteppe/cannon.js/blob/master/tools/threejs/CannonDebugRenderer.js), which shows the wireframes of each body, has been moved to its own repo [cannon-es-debugger](https://github.com/pmndrs/cannon-es-debugger).